-The Company maintains two revolving lines of credit with the Parent aggregating up to \$750,000 to fund short term operational needs: \$300,000 committed and \$450,000 with lender discretion.
+The Company maintains two revolving lines of credit with the Parent with limits aggregating up to \$750,000 to fund short term operational needs: \$300,000 committed and \$450,000 with lender discretion.
 These agreements remain in effect until the commitment is terminated upon written notice by either party.
-For the six months ended June 30, 2023, the Company utilized the line of credit 21 days and during this period had an average overnight borrowing of \$62,333.
-There was no outstanding balance on the line of credit at June 30, 2023.
+For the six months ended June 30, 2024, the Company utilized the line of credit 71 days and during this period had an average overnight borrowing of \$110,092.
+There was no outstanding balance on the line of credit at June 30, 2024.

 The Company has a short-term intercompany lease agreement with an affiliate, Ameriprise Holdings, Inc. (AHI).
 The agreement has a one-year term with no contractual renewal provision and is cancelable by either party with 30 days notice.
-No lease asset or liability is recorded on the statement of financial condition due to practical expedient.
+No lease asset or liability is recorded on the statement of financial condition due to the practical expedient.
 Under the agreement, the Company compensates AHI for use of property, equipment and similar items that AHI owns and maintains.

-Receivables due from affiliates on the statement of financial condition as of December 31, 2022, primarily include \$19,137 clearing fees and other related receivables from AFS, Federal income tax of \$5,261 from the Parent, \$3,951 networking sub-accounting fees from Columbia Management Investment Services.
+Receivables due from affiliates on the statement of financial condition as of June 30, 2024, primarily include \$29,830 clearing fees and other related receivables from AFS, \$3,902 networking sub-accounting fees from Columbia Management Investment Services, Corp and marketing support of \$2,270 from Columbia Management Investment Distributors, Inc.

-Payables due to affiliates on the statement of financial condition as of June 30, 2023, primarily include \$25,064 related to administrative and service costs and \$15,387 State income taxes payable to the Parent.
-There was also \$20,388 trading concessions payable to AFS.
+Payables due to affiliates on the statement of financial condition as of June 30, 2024, primarily include \$80,790 federal and state income taxes and \$21,884 related to administrative and service costs payable to the Parent.
+There was also \$17,772 trading concessions payable to AFS.